-Thank you so much to Charles, HGRM Pastoral Advisor; HGRM Intercessors: Terri, Karol, Lucille, Tom, Stephanie, Stephenie, and Betty; and my sons, Shawn and Jeremy for honoring me with their presence and joining the celebration.
-And heartfelt thanks to so many friends from the Pacific to the Atlantic that shared in the fullness of this pivotal celebration.
+Thank you so much to Charles, HGRM Pastoral Advisor; HGRM Intercessors: Terri, Karol, Lucille, Tom, Stephanie, Stephenie, and Betty; and my sons, Shawn and Jeremy for honoring me with your presence and joining the celebration.
+And heartfelt thanks to so many friends from the Pacific to the Atlantic that shared in the fullness of this pivotal and life transforming celebration.

 Pheap, a native-born Cambodian, and one of my spiritual daughters’ in this season, traveled many hours to bring an expression of her love.
 I was blessed beyond words.
 There were people from nine States and two continents representing a very diverse portion of the body of Christ Jesus.
 Many shared, prayed, blessed, and were ordained.